Route Handlers

 Cookies

-You can read cookies with cookies from next/headers.
+You can read or set cookies with cookies from next/headers.
 This server function can be called directly in a Route Handler, or nested inside of another function.

 app/api/route.ts